Jerem-Dough/DSML3850/Project1/README.md

 # Submission

-To get full credit in this assignment you need to push all of the files that you changed to GitHub Classroom.
+To get full credit in this assignment you need to push all of the files that you created to GitHub Classroom.
 You should leave your app running and provide the public IP of your deployment below:

 ```
 Public IP: ...